galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 >    > <comment-title> Centroids </comment-title>
 >    >
->    > msconvert with selected parameters computes centroids in the m/z domain. **TBD** exmplain why !!!
+>    > msconvert with selected parameters computes centroids in the m/z domain. **TBD** explain why !!!
 >    {: .comment}
 >
 {: .hands_on}